Suspended Little Leaguer's bat sells for nearly $10,000 at auction

 The incident was also commemorated with a pin available at the Little League World Series.

-The bat flip also drew attention from major leaguers, who sided with the boy.
+The bat flip drew attention from major leaguers, who sided with the boy.

 AP sports: https://apnews.com/sports